 Maturing compost in pallet bin.

-After reading dozens of books on composting, I often come to the same conclusion – the books usually make composting sound too complicated, and lack a quick start guide.
+After reading dozens of books on composting, I keep coming to the same conclusion — they make it sound too complicated, and most lack a quick start guide.
+At the end of the day, it’s a natural process.
+Follow the simple guidelines here and you’ll avoid a slimy mess along the way.

-So with that in mind, here’s the guide I wished I’d had when I started composting.
-It’s stripped to the basics, jargon free as far as possible and with links to more detailed guides if you wish to know more.
+So here’s the guide I wished I’d had when I started.
+Stripped to the basics, jargon-free, with links to more detailed guides if you want to go deeper.

 The quick start guide